emqx/emqx-docs/en_US/data-integration/data-bridge-kafka.md

    ![kafka_dynamic_topic](./assets/kafka_dynamic_topic.png)

-7. Complete additional configuration by referring to [Create a Rule with Kafka Sink](#create-a-rule-with-kafka-sink) for further steps, and finally click **Create** to the rule creation.
+7. Complete additional configuration by referring to [Create a Rule with Kafka Sink](#create-a-rule-with-kafka-sink) for further steps, and finally click **Create** to complete the rule creation.

-8. Refer to steps in [Test Kafka Producer Rule](#test-kafka-producer-rule) to send a message to Kafka:
+8. Refer to the steps in [Test Kafka Producer Rule](#test-kafka-producer-rule) to send a message to Kafka:

    ```bash
    mqttx pub -h 127.0.0.1 -p 1883 -i pub -t t/Connection -q 1 -m 'payload string'